ERAS Document Submission At-a-Glance

 Click to view

 Submitting letters of recommendation (LoRs) that are substantive in content will ultimately provide the residency training program director with information pertinent to the residency recruitment and selection process.
 You should select your letter writers carefully and contact each program for its LoR requirements.
 Your LoRs should give the residency program director a clear picture of your current skills and clinical ability, in addition to your personal characteristics such as professionalism, leadership, and interpersonal skills both in the patient setting as well as with hospital staff.

-It is your responsibility to follow up with letter writers to ensure that LoRs are ready in time to be sent to ERAS Support Services to meet program deadlines.
+It is your responsibility to follow up with letter writers to ensure that LoRs are ready in time to meet program deadlines.

-In order for your LoRs to be available to programs, you must finalize your LoR Authors and assign the letters to programs in MyERAS.
-There is no limit to how many LoRs you can submit to ERAS Support Services at ECFMG.
-However, you can assign a maximum of four LoRs to each program.
+In order for your LoRs to be available to programs, you must confirm for upload your LoR Authors and assign the letters to programs in MyERAS.
+There is no limit to how many LoRs you can submit, however, you can assign a maximum of four LoRs to each program.